Sideband transitions in a two-mode Josephson circuit driven beyond the rotating wave approximation: Numerical simulation

-In Fig.~\ref{fig:experiment}, we present the numerical calculation results (circles, triangles and squares) and corresponding analytical calculation results (solid, dashed and dotted line).
-The circles and solid lines refer to the results with the full Hamiltonian.
-In the plots, triangles and squares refer to the simulation results dropping the counter-rotating (co-rotating) driving terms.
-The analytical calculation is based on the Eq.~\ref{eq2} but replacing $\chi$ with $A$ considering the effects from rotating components that do not appear in Eq.~\ref{eq3}.
-The dashed and dotted lines are obtained by taking $\Sigma \rightarrow \infty$ ($\Delta \rightarrow \infty$) in Eq.~\ref{eq2}.
+In Fig.~\ref{fig:experiment}, we present the numerical calculation results (circles, triangles and squares) and corresponding analytical calculation results (solid, dashed, and dotted lines).
+The circles and solid lines refer to the results with the $\hat{H}_{sys}^{(0)}+\hat{H}_{d}^{(0)}$.
+In the plots, triangles and squares refer to the simulation results dropping the counter-rotating and co-rotating driving terms in $\hat{H}_d^{(0)}$.
+The analytical calculation is based on the Eq.~\ref{eq3-1}.
+The dashed and dotted lines are obtained by Eq.~\ref{eq3-2} and Eq.~\ref{eq3-3}, respectively.

-In Fig.~\ref{fig:experiment}a–b, we compare sideband transition rates obtained by the numerical simulations (circles, triangles and squares) with the analytically calculated values (solid, dashed and dotted line).
+In Fig.~\ref{fig:experiment}a–b, we compare the sideband transition rates obtained by the numerical simulations (circles, triangles, and squares) with the analytically calculated values (solid, dashed, and dotted lines).
 In Fig.~\ref{fig:experiment} c–d, we present the frequency shifts of the transmon mode under the matching conditions for given the driving amplitudes in x-axes.
 The driving frequencies for each data points are set to satisfy the matching conditions for the given driving amplitudes.
-Although the RWA significantly distort the $\Omega_{sb}$ and $\delta\omega_{t}$, the breakdown of the RWA is not visible in the $\Omega_{sb}$ versus $\delta\omega_{t}$ relation as seen in Fig.~\ref{fig:experiment} e-f.
+Although the RWA significantly distorts the $\Omega_{sb}$ and $\delta\omega_{t}$, the breakdown of the RWA is not visible in the $\Omega_{sb}$ versus $\delta\omega_{t}$ relation, as seen in Fig.~\ref{fig:experiment} e-f.
 The simulation data with the RWA perfectly lie on the data without the RWA.
 Therefore, a careful treatment is required when estimating $\Omega_{d}$ through $\Omega_{sb}$ or $\delta\omega_{t}$.
 Relying on the RWA results in significant overestimation of $\Omega_{d}$.